Spudgers, Picks and Everything In Between — Complete iPhone Opening Tools Guide

 1. Spudger — The Most Essential Tool

 A flat lever with a flat end and a pointed end.
-Nearly every internal operation involves a spudger:
+Nearly every internal operation involves a spudger: releasing ZIF connectors, lifting flex cables, and separating adhesive along frames.

 2. Guitar Pick